AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 This sample shows how to work with tokens.
 Please note that labels of flows are disabled in the hover state, and labels of dropoffs are enabled in the normal state:

-This sample shows how to work with tokens:

 ```
 // configure labels
 chart.node().labels().useHtml(true);